askformeal/xcpp/README.md

 * -O1 Use O1 optimization
 * -O2 Use O2 optimization
 * -O3 Use O3 optimization
-* -V/-VERSION show version infomation
+* -V/-VERSION show version information
-* -H/-HELP show this help infomation
+* -H/-HELP show this help information

 ## Feedback

-You can [chat with me](https://www.luogu.com.cn/chat?uid=787042) on Luogu, send an E-mail to zeus1014_2023@163.com or creat a new issue.
+You can [chat with me](https://www.luogu.com.cn/chat?uid=787042) on Luogu, send an E-mail to zeus1014_2023@163.com or create a new issue.